toqueteos/LightTable-Go/README.md

 ### Autocomplete

 For autocomplete to work, [Gocode](https://github.com/nsf/gocode) must be installed on your system & available on your path.

+### Inline docs

+Basic inline documentation (default: ctrl-d) is available for package level functions.
+Does not currently work for struct methods or packages with a / in their name (net/http, for example), or show arguments for the functions.
+It's all on the to-do list.

 ### Credits